 It’s hard, but maybe, just maybe, it’s God’s way of letting iron sharpen iron.

-2. Get to know their personality type so you can embrace their strengths.
+Getting to know your husbands personality type means that you can embrace their strengths!

 I am heavily focused on the future and he’s heavily focused on the present.
 Well, that sounds strangely as though we balance each other out.